Dubai Customs Launches Transit Trade Guide To Keep Up With Progress Of Dubai Silk Road Strategy - UrduPoint

 Dubai Customs Launches Transit Trade Guide To Keep Up With Progress Of Dubai Silk Road Strategy

-16 July 2020: Within its efforts to enhance Dubai’s leading position as a central hub for regional and global transit trade, Dubai Customs launched a guide on transit trade

-Dubai (UrduPoint / Pakistan Point News - 16th July, 2020) 16 July 2020: Within its efforts to enhance Dubai’s leading position as a central hub for regional and global transit trade, Dubai Customs launched a guide on transit trade.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 16th Jul, 2020) Within its efforts to enhance Dubai’s leading position as a central hub for regional and global transit trade, Dubai Customs launched a guide on transit trade.

-The Dubai Silk Road strategy was prepared by the Ports, Customs and Free Zone Corporation (PCFC), in collaboration with key government entities.
+The Dubai Silk Road strategy was prepared by the Ports, Customs and Free Zone Corporation, in collaboration with key government entities.
 Internally, the strategy focuses on enhancing trade between free zones and the rest of the emirates.
-Externally, the focus will be on enhancing strategic and operational connection of logistics services between DP World terminals across the world with Emirates airlines playing a key role.
+Externally, the focus will be on enhancing the strategic and operational connection of logistics services between DP World terminals across the world with Emirates Airlines playing a key role.